What the heck?

 What are all these departments you keep talking about?

-Well, the ones you’re probably mostly interested in are the Brain Control Project, which is overseen by the Mind Control Division.
-This is in alignment with one of the directives in the Corporate Plan for World Domination, which is kept in a secure location.
+I wasn’t talking about them.
+Who told you?
+Anyhow, the ones you’re probably mostly interested in are the Brain Control Project, which is overseen by the Mind Control Division.
+This is in alignment with one of the directives in the Corporate Plan for World Domination, which is kept in a secure location behind the Tupperware.
 There are also the Economic Leverage (marketing); Special Projects (kind of a catch-all); and Creation of Stuff (physical as opposed to soft products) Divisions.
 And maybe some others I haven’t heard of.
 That’s all in addition to the regular stuff like Payroll, Human (and other) Resources, IT, and Catering.